Cove Security Review 2026

 Pros

-• Add unlimited cameras without increasing your monthly bill
+• Add unlimited security cameras without increasing your monthly bill

 • Cameras still work if you cancel Cove (just use the Eufy app)